acktron/ThreadScribe/README.md

 **AI-powered WhatsApp chat analysis tool that transforms conversations into actionable insights**

+## 🚀 Project Demo

+<video src="demo-video.mp4" controls width="700"></video>

+_If you don't see the video, open this file in GitHub or a Markdown viewer that supports the `<video>` tag, or upload the video to GitHub Releases or an external platform for best embedding._

+_Click to watch the demo video!_

+---

 ThreadScribe is a comprehensive solution that analyzes WhatsApp chats using advanced LLMs (Gemini, Hugging Face) to extract tasks, questions, decisions, and key insights.
 Built with React, FastAPI, GoLang, and TailwindCSS.

 ## 🚀 Features